Ty Cobb: Early years

 Despite great success on the field, Cobb was no stranger to controversy off it.
 As described in Smithsonian, "In 1907 during spring training in Augusta, Georgia, a black groundskeeper named Bungy Cummings, whom Cobb had known for years, attempted to shake Cobb's hand or pat him on the shoulder."
 The "overly familiar greeting infuriated" Cobb, who attacked Cummings.
 When Cummings' wife tried to defend him, Cobb allegedly choked her.
 The assault was only stopped when catcher Charles "Boss" Schmidt knocked Cobb out.
-However, aside from Schmidt's statement to the press, no other corroborating witnesses to the assault on Cummings ever came forward, and Cummings himself never made a public comment about it.
-Author Charles Leerhsen speculates that the assault on Cummings and his wife never occurred and that Schmidt likely made it up completely.
+However, aside from Schmidt's statement to the press, no other corroborating witnesses to the assault on Cummings ever came forward and Cummings himself never made a public comment about it.
+Author Charles Leerhsen speculates that the assault on Cummings and his wife never occurred and that it was a total fabrication by Schmidt.
 Cobb had spent the previous year defending himself on several occasions from assaults by Schmidt, with Schmidt often coming out of nowhere to blindside Cobb.
 On that day, several reporters did see Cummings, who appeared to be "partially under the influence of liquor," approach Cobb and shout "Hello, Carrie!" (the meaning of which is unknown) and go in for a hug.
 Cobb then pushed him away, which was the last interaction that anyone saw between Cobb and Cummings.
 Shortly thereafter, hearing a fight, several reporters came running and found Cobb and Schmidt wrestling on the ground.
 When the fight was broken up and Cobb had walked away, Schmidt remained behind and told the reporters that he saw Cobb assaulting Cummings and his wife and had intervened.
 Leerhsen speculates that this was just another one of Schmidt's assaults on Cobb and that once discovered, Schmidt made up a story that made him sound like he had assaulted Cobb for a noble purpose.
 In 1908, Cobb attacked a black laborer in Detroit who complained when Cobb stepped into freshly poured asphalt; Cobb was found guilty of battery, but the sentence was suspended.

 In September 1907, Cobb began a relationship with The Coca-Cola Company that lasted the remainder of his life.
 By the time he died, he held over 20,000 shares of stock and owned bottling plants in Santa Maria, California, Twin Falls, Idaho, and Bend, Oregon.
 He was also a celebrity spokesman for the product.
 In the offseason between 1907 and 1908, Cobb negotiated with Clemson Agricultural College of South Carolina, offering to coach baseball there "for $250 a month, provided that he did not sign with Detroit that season."
 This did not come to pass, however.